rapid7/insightconnect-plugins/wigle/help.md

 # Description

-[WiGLE](https://wigle.net/index) (Wireless Geographic Logging Engine) consolidates location and information of wireless networks world-wide to a central database, and has user-friendly desktop and web applications that can map, query and update the database via the web.
+The [WiGLE](https://wigle.net/index) (Wireless Geographic Logging Engine) plugin will get and send information about wireless networks.
+The WiGLE consolidates location and information of wireless networks world-wide to a central database.
+This plugin will allow users to retrieve and update information in the WiGLE database

 This plugin utilizes the [WiGLE API](https://api.wigle.net/swagger).

 # Key Features

-* Feature 1
+* Retrieve wireless network information
-* Feature 2
+* Update wireless information in WiGLE
-* Feature 3
+* Get statistics about regions or countries

 # Requirements

-* Example: Requires an API Key from the product
+* A WiGLE api token
-* Example: API must be enabled on the Settings page in the product
+* The WiGLE api name to use

 # Documentation